Why the majority of salespeople, therapists, parents, managers and politicians screw up almost every important (big) deal.

 No one wants to deal with pressure.
 You don’t.
 I don’t.
 It stinks.

-And of course the opposite of desperation is personal mastery.
-People want to deal with those who have personal mastery.
+And of course the opposite of desperation is certainty.
+People want to deal with an authority, specifically one who has no question in his mind.

-That attitude, that set of beliefs and values at first startles people because it can be overwhelming and then, like love, it envelops people and they realize that you have it together – that, meaning personal mastery.
+That attitude, that set of beliefs and values at first startles people because it can be overwhelming and then, like love, it envelops people and they realize that you have it together – that, meaning certainty.

-You are not arrogant thinking that your way is the best way.
+You are not arrogant simply because you think that your way is the best way.
 But, you feel that your way is probably the best way today.
 You are always willing to change and improve midstream at any point.
 Have a plan, work the plan, be willing (and in fact expect to) change midstream with the feedback that comes to you.
 People who can do that have self-confidence.
-You cannot have personal mastery without supreme self-confidence.
+You cannot have certainty without supreme self-confidence.

 3. Did You Ask TOO Many Questions?